ramirezlab/COVID-protein-drug-network/R-NetworkAnalysis/README.md

 # Graph Theory on Network Analysis
 In this tutorial, we are going to learn how to compute some topological indices that will help us understand the "importancy" of each node in a protein-protein or drug-protein interaction network in terms of its connections.
-We are also going to conduct a cut analysis, in order to see which nodes on a network generate a desconexion of components when eliminated form the network.
+We are also going to conduct a cut analysis, in order to see which nodes on a network generate a disconnection of components when eliminated.

 ## Requirements
 + R v4.1.1 or more recent.
++ Input file available in media folder: InputDPI.xlsx

 ## Topological Analysis